lorenzolrom/ISD-MERCURY-INFOSCAPE/docs/oldREADME.md

     mkdir /var/www/isd-merlot
 ```

-Create two virtual hosts with the following apache configuration files for both INFOCENTRAL and MERLOT, those should be
+Create two virtual hosts with the following apache configuration files for both INFOCENTRAL and INFOSCAPE, those should be
 placed under /etc/apache2/sites-available (or equivalent)

 ```apacheconfig